About Council

 - Returning for reconsideration a bylaw, resolution or proceeding of Council;

-- Presiding at Council meetings;
+- Presiding at Council meetings; and

 When the Mayor is absent from a meeting or if the Office of the Mayor becomes vacant, Council must appoint one of its members to be Acting Mayor.
-This person has all the powers of Mayor with the exception that they do not chair the Police Board, although they do attend the Police Board meetings.
-Traditionally, at the start of each year the Mayor establishes a schedule outlining which Councillor is to serve as acting Mayor during any given month should it be necessary.

 - Providing good government for its community;